 On February 7, 2017, Sequenom received a subpoena from the U.S. Securities and Exchange Commission (SEC) relating to an SEC investigation into the trading activity of Sequenom shares in connection with the Company's July 2016 announcement regarding the Sequenom merger.
 On March 7, 2017, the Company received a similar subpoena.
-The Company is cooperating with these requests.
+The Company is cooperated with these requests.
+In December 2018, the SEC informed the Company that it has closed its investigation of Sequenom.

 On March 10, 2017, the Company was served with a putative class action lawsuit, Victoria Bouffard, et al. v.
-Laboratory Corporation of America Holdings, filed in the United States District Court for the Middle District of North Carolina.
+Laboratory Corporation of America Holdings, filed in the U.S. District Court for the Middle District of North Carolina.
 The complaint alleges that the Company's patient list prices unlawfully exceed the rates negotiated for the same services with private and public health insurers in violation of various state consumer protection laws.
 The lawsuit also alleges breach of implied contract or quasi-contract, unjust enrichment, and fraud.
 The lawsuit seeks statutory, exemplary, and punitive damages, injunctive relief, and recovery of attorney's fees and costs.
-In May 2017, the Company filed a Motion to Dismiss Plaintiffs' Complaint and Strike Class Allegations; this motion is currently pending.
+In May 2017, the Company filed a Motion to Dismiss Plaintiffs' Complaint and Strike Class Allegations; the Motion to Dismiss was granted in March 2018 without prejudice.
 On October 10, 2017, a second putative class action lawsuit, Sheryl Anderson, et al. v.
-Laboratory Corporation of America Holdings, was filed in the United States District Court for the Middle District of North Carolina.
-The complaint contains similar allegations and seeks similar relief to the Bouffard complaint, and adds additional counts regarding state consumer protection laws.
+Laboratory Corporation of America Holdings, was filed in the U.S. District Court for the Middle District of North Carolina.
+The complaint contained similar allegations and sought similar relief to the Bouffard complaint, and added additional counts regarding state consumer protection laws.
+On August 10, 2018, the Plaintiffs filed an Amended Complaint, which consolidated the Bouffard and Anderson actions.
+On September 10, 2018, the Company filed a Motion to Dismiss Plaintiffs' Amended Complaint and Strike Class Allegations, which remains pending.
 The Company will vigorously defend the lawsuits.

-On May 24, 2017, a putative class action lawsuit, Maria T. Gonzalez, et al. v.
-Examination Management Services, Inc. and Laboratory Corporation of America Holdings, was filed against the Company in the United States District Court for the Southern District of California.
+On August 1, 2017, the Company was served with a putative class action lawsuit, Maria T. Gonzalez, et al. v.
+Examination Management Services, Inc. and Laboratory Corporation of America Holdings, filed in the U.S. District Court for the Southern District of California.
 The complaint alleges that the Company misclassified phlebotomists as independent contractors through an arrangement with the co-Defendant temporary staffing agency.
 The complaint further alleges that the Company violated the California Labor Code and California Business and Professions Code by failing to pay minimum wage, failing to pay for all hours worked, failing to pay for all wages owed upon termination, and failing to provide accurate itemized wage statements.
 The lawsuit seeks monetary damages, civil penalties, injunctive relief, and recovery of attorney's fees and costs.
-The Company will vigorously defend the lawsuit.
+The parties have reached a tentative settlement, which will require court approval.